Artists' Views on Robotics Involvement in Painting Productions: Results

 \subsection{\textbf{Word Cloud}}

 During the interviews, participants were asked to describe the interaction with the other artist using a single word, and to do the same for the interaction with the robot.
 The results are reported in the Figure \ref{Fig:wordcloud}.
 Mirroring the results that emerged from the thematic analysis, the concepts in the wordcloud reflect how H-H collaboration appears more \textbf{cognitively and socially engaging}, while H-R collaboration is framed as \textbf{playful and explorative}.
+This positivity does not negate the frustration and limitations expressed towards the robot, but rather coexists with them, reflecting different layers of the experience captured by single-word and narrative responses.